BlvckBytes/docs-component-markup/docs/tag_syntax.md

 ### Self-Closing

-Tags which bear no content, as they simply insert data retrieved externally or mark special instructions, self-close by adding a slash right before the closing pointy-bracket `<name/>`.
+Tags which bear no content, as they simply insert data retrieved externally or mark special instructions, self-close by adding a slash right before the closing pointy-bracket `l-cm: <name/>`.

 ```component-markup
 The tag <my-tag/> self-closes and thus needs no corresponding closing-tag!